• Skip to main content

 If you splashed the batter onto the sides of the pan, wipe the pan clean with a damp cloth being careful not to wipe away your baking spray.

-Bake for the time that is indicated on the cake mix--matched to your pan size.
+Bake for the time that is indicated on the boxed mix--matched to your pan size.
 My bundt pan baked for 30 minutes at 350 degrees.

 Remove the cake from the oven when the cake tests done.
 See tips below.